SteveBarnett/human-centred/_posts/2020-06-15-accessible-design.md

 Example: a (blind) screen reader user.
 Not all screen reader users are blind, but for this thought experiment, let's consider a blind user.
 They get a text-only version of the interface.

 What might make things more difficult for this kind of user?
-They can't see layout.
-They can't see icons.
-What will they hear?
+They can't see layout, so it's as though the content is one one column.
+They can't see icons, so we need to provide text that conveys the same information or meaning.

 ### 3 things to note